-Nixon coasted to an historic landslide in 1972, only to resign in disgrace two years later.
-He was consumed by the scandal and it took a toll on him.
+Richard Nixon coasted to a historic landslide in 1972, only to resign in disgrace two years later.
+He was consumed by the scandal and it took quote a toll on him.

-Reagan liked to delegate and shun details.
-Even though he had the Iran Contra scandal, he left the office positive and largely unaffected by the pressures of the office.
+President Reagan preferred to delegate and leave the stressful details to subordinates.
+Despite the Iran Contra scandal in his second term, he left the office largely unaffected by the pressures of the office.

-The elder George Bush (by the way, it’s NOT George Bush Sr and George Bush Jr., as the elder Bush has two middle names) was a career Washington politician.
+George H. W. Bush was a career Washington politician.
 The pressures of office were old hat to him.
 He left office after 4 years in relatively good physical shape.

-Bill Clinton, though always presenting himself as a positive leader, was famous for his micromanagement and quick temper.
+Bill Clinton’s positive public persona hid his infamous need to for micromanage, and his quick temper.
 He also became only the second president to be impeached (history 101 – being “impeached” doesn’t mean being removed from office… it just means impeachment proceedings were brought against him).
-He also had his girlfriend Monica Lewinsky to deal with and deny.
+He also had the Monica Lewinsky scandal to deal with and deny.
 He left office a bit weathered.